All Episodes

 Let's talk about that to the degree that you wish.

-Three months as a potential compromise between the year-long extension backed by the House and the two-month measure approved by the Senate.
+There is a top House Republican who has suggested that Congress could extend the payroll tax cut for three months, three months as a potential compromise between the year-long extension backed by the House and the two-month measure approved by the Senate.

-Quote, the President declined the Speaker's offer, Boehner's office said.
+Quote, the president declined the Speaker's offer, Boehner's office said.

-So who's who's the compromise coming from?
+So who's the compromise coming from?

 Michigan Republican Representative Dave Camp.